|Photo by Artem Sapegin | unsplash.com|

 Many scholars find that SUAW sessions have become essential parts of their research practice – here are 5 great reasons to try SUAW out for yourself.

-Currently, La Trobe SUAW sessions happen throughout the week via Zoom - join our mailing list for the latest links and updates each week!
+Currently, most of La Trobe's SUAW sessions happen throughout the week via Zoom - join our mailing list for the latest links and updates!

 How does it work on Zoom?